-STUDENT SEARCHES/SECURITY CHECKS
+STUDENT SEARCHES

-Turner schools may conduct student searches of students with reasonable suspicion the search will result in evidence of a violation of school policy or law.
-These searches may include, but are not limited to bag searches, electronic devices (cell phones, cameras), and pat downs.
+In the effort to continue a safe environment, Turner schools may conduct student searches of the students with reasonable suspicion the search will result in evidence of a violation of school policy or law.
+These searches may include, but are not limited to bag searches, electronic devices (cell phones, cameras), metal detection and pat downs.
 Students that are noncompliant may receive disciplinary action.